KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 In particular, we freeze the NanoGPT-medium speedrun at its 04/22/25 record (held by @jadenj3o).
 Our goal is then to collaboratively/competitively search for the hyperparameters that yield the fastest performance from each optimizer on top of this foundation.

 The target remains the same as in the speedrun: 2.92 validation loss on the FineWeb validation set.
-However, here we will mainly focus on the steps required to reach that goal rather than the wallclock time.
+However, here we will focus only on the steps required to reach that goal rather than the wallclock time.

 ## Rules